Geometric phase: Foucault pendulum

-One of the easiest examples is the Foucault pendulum.
-An easy explanation in terms of geometric phases is given by Wilczek and Shapere:
+In locations away from the equator, if a long and heavy pendulum is monitored over a period of hours, its plane of oscillation appears to change spontaneously as the Earth rotates.
+This is called a Foucault pendulum.
+An explanation in terms of geometric phases is given by Wilczek and Shapere:

 How does the pendulum precess when it is taken around a general path C?
 For transport along the equator, the pendulum will not precess. [...]
 Now if C is made up of geodesic segments, the precession will all come from the angles where the segments of the geodesics meet; the total precession is equal to the net deficit angle which in turn equals the solid angle enclosed by C modulo 2π.
 Finally, we can approximate any loop by a sequence of geodesic segments, so the most general result (on or off the surface of the sphere) is that the net precession is equal to the enclosed solid angle.

 To put it in different words, there are no inertial forces that could make the pendulum precess, so the precession (relative to the direction of motion of the path along which the pendulum is carried) is entirely due to the turning of this path.
 Thus the orientation of the pendulum undergoes parallel transport.
 For the original Foucault pendulum, the path is a circle of latitude, and by the Gauss–Bonnet theorem, the phase shift is given by the enclosed solid angle.